MichalBastrzyk/hackathon-template/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Database - Drizzle ORM

+Here are the full docs for using Drizzle ORM: https://orm.drizzle.team/llms-full.txt

+## Auth - Better auth

+Here are the full docs for using Better Auth: https://www.better-auth.com/llms.txt

+## AI SDK - The way to integrate AI into your applications.

+Here are the full docs for using AI SDK: https://ai-sdk.dev/llms.txt